AndrewBoessen/PerfectRep/README.md

       $\text{head}_i = \text{softmax}\left(\frac{Q_T^i (K_T^i)^\prime}{\sqrt{d_K}}\right)V_T^i$

       where $i \in 1,...,h, Q_T, K_T, V_T$ are computed similar with S-MHSA

+  ### - Training:

+  For AMASS, we first render the parameterized human model SMPL+H, then extract 3D keypoints with a pre-defined regression matrix.
+We extract 3D keypoints from Fit3D by camera projection.
+We sample motion clips with length $T = 243$ for
+  3D mocap data.
+For 2D data, we utilize the provided annotations of PoseTrack.
+We further include 2D motion from an unannotated video dataset InstaVariety extracted by OpenPose.
+Since the valid sequence lengths for in-thewild videos are much shorter, we use $T = 30$ (PoseTrack) and $T = 81$ (InstaVariety).
+We convert keypoints of 2D datasets (COCO and OpenPose format) to Fit3D using permutation and interpolation following previous works.
+  We set the input channels $C_{in} = 3 (x, y$ coordinates and confidence).
+Random horizontal flipping is applied as data augmentation.
+The whole network is trained for 90 epochs with learning rate 0.0005 and batch size 64 using an Adam optimizer.

 ## 2. 3D Pose-Estimation